Man arrested in deaths of Dallas transgender woman, 2 others

-DALLAS (AP) - Dallas police have arrested a 33-year-old man in the slayings of three women, including a transgender woman.
+DALLAS (AP) - A 33-year-old man has been arrested in the slayings of three women in Dallas, including a transgender woman whose death brought nationwide attention, police said Wednesday.

-Kendrell Lavar Lyles has been charged with three counts of murder.
-Dallas police homicide Maj.
-Max Geron says he was arrested June 5 based on tips linking him to two homicides in Collin County.
-Authorities haven’t disclosed the names of those victims, but further investigation led them to the slaying of 23-year-old transgender woman Muhlaysia Booker last month.
-Geron says Lyles’ car matched the description of the one witnesses reported seeking Booker enter on May 18.
+Kendrell Lavar Lyles has been charged with three counts of murder in the deaths, including last month’s slaying of 23-year-old transgender woman Muhlaysia Booker , Dallas police Maj.
+Max Geron said.

-Lyles is being held without bond in the Collin County Jail in McKinney.
+Lyles was being held without bond in the Collin County Jail in McKinney.
+He has no attorney yet to speak for him.

+The June 5 arrest came after tips from the public led police to Lyles as the suspect in the deaths of two women in the Collin County section of north Dallas, Geron said.
+Authorities haven’t disclosed the names of those victims, but further investigation led them to the Booker slaying in Dallas County, southeast of downtown Dallas.

+Detectives found that Lyles’ car matched the description of the one witnesses reported seeing Booker enter on May 18, the night she was later found dead, Geron told reporters.

+“We don’t know the motive (for the slayings) at this point.
+We know that the meeting for one (Collin County) murder was, according to the witness, to engage in a drug transaction.
+The reason for the shooting is still unknown that this point,” Geron said.

-Geron says Lyles also is being investigated in connection with the death of 26-year-old transgender woman Chynal Lindsey, whose body was found June 1 in a Dallas lake.
+Lyles also is being investigated in connection with the death of 26-year-old transgender woman Chynal Lindsey, whose body was found June 1 in White Rock Lake in Dallas , Geron said.

+Even before Lindsey was found dead, police officials had said they were investigating a possible connection between the shooting deaths of Booker and another transgender women, 29-year-old Brittany White, as well as the nonfatal stabbing of a third transgender woman.

 Copyright © 2019 The Washington Times, LLC.